 This is a well-written book, and it is long overdue to have a book dedicated to these amazing little machines.
 It has lots of great information about walk-behind tractors and their applications, with in-depth descriptions and diagrams of different farming systems that can utilize walk-being tractors to maximize efficiency.
 The author actually owns the equipment and uses it on his farm, so he can give real-life how-to examples and share his experiences.
 The author even covers many maintenance procedures, which is a real bonus and will help equipment owners get the most out of their investment.

 The only thing I find lacking in this good work is that for whatever reason, the author chose to ignore all current walk-behind tractors other than BCS (there are a couple of pictures of Ferrari walking tractors, but since Ferrari tractor is owned by BCS and the current Ferrari walking tractors are simply re-badged BCS machines, I do not consider this a separate brand).
-Also omitted are most of the implements that are not offered by BCS America (the North American importer of the Italian brand BCS).
+Also omitted are pretty much all of the implements that are NOT offered by BCS America (the North American importer of the Italian brand BCS).
 These omissions go so far as to not even acknowledge, by and large, that there are other two-wheel tractors currently produced in Europe besides BCS.
 The author DOES mention other historical American walking tractors (such as Gravely and Planet Junior), and plenty of other parts of the book show that the author is a well-researched sort of guy, so I’m a bit mystified as to these omissions.
 (Oh, there is one mention I found of the Grillo brand walking tractors, in the “engine” section.
 Sort of odd that Grillo, a 70-year-old Italian brand with North American distribution for nearly 20 years, would get a cursory mention only in regards to the engines that power it [which is not even accurate in North American context], when Grillo is completely ignored in the rest of the book…)

 A tractor (two-wheel or 4-wheel) is useless by itself; its usefulness is dictated by the implements that are powered by it and enable it to perform different types of work.
 In omitting information on the full range of available implements, the author somewhat “sells short” the capabilities of the two-wheel tractor (excluded examples are straw chopping/blowing, stump grinding, mini-trenching, crimper-rolling, vacuum-seeding, electrical power generation, etc. [A Hay-baler gets a cursory mention, but is not included in the “selected enterprise example” relating to grassland])